Uncertainty Quantification for Recursive Estimation in Adaptive Safety-Critical Control: Introduction

-Given the duality between Lyapunov and barrier functions \cite{AmesECC19}, and motivated by the need to develop certifiably correct learning-based control techniques, recent works have begun to transfer Lyapunov-based adaptive control techniques to a barrier function setting.
+Given the duality between Lyapunov and barrier functions \cite{AmesECC19}, recent works have begun to transfer Lyapunov-based adaptive control techniques to a barrier function setting.
 For example, \cite{TaylorACC20} introduced the notion of an adaptive CBF (aCBF) that allows for synthesizing controllers and parameter update laws enforcing set invariance conditions for nonlinear systems with uncertain parameters.
-A key insight of follow-up works \cite{LopezLCSS21,DixonACC21,CohenACC22,CohenACC23,LopezACC23,PanagouECC21,PanagouArXiV22} is that directly extending classical Lyapunov-based techniques to a barrier function setting can lead to overly conservative controllers and that such conservatism can be reduced by taking a \emph{robust} adaptive control approach.
-Here, one often assumes known bounds on the system parameters, designs a robust controller enforcing safety for all possible realizations of the parameters, and then reduces the robustness of this controller as the uncertainty in the parameter estimates shrinks.
-Many of these approaches rely on various \emph{uncertainty quantification} mechanisms associating an uncertainty metric to a given parameter estimate.
-In \cite{LopezLCSS21,CohenCDC22} uncertainty quantification is achieved using set membership identification (SMID), which maintains a feasible set of parameter values consistent with the data observed up to the current time.
-Other works \cite{DixonACC21,CohenACC22} leverage techniques from concurrent learning -- a data-driven adaptive control method \cite{Chowdhary,ChowdharyACC11} -- to provide verifiable bounds on the parameter estimation error.
-Other techniques such as Bayesian linear regression (BLR) \cite{SchoelligL4DC22} and Gaussian process regression \cite{SreenathArXiV22,DhimanTAC23} have also been used for online adaptation and uncertainty quantification in a barrier setting.
-We note that although the focus of this paper is on barrier functions, similar online adaptation and uncertainty quantification techniques have been applied within other safety-critical control frameworks such as model predictive control \cite{PavoneACC22,Lopez} and Hamilton-Jacobi reachability \cite{FisacTAC19}.
+A key insight of follow-up works \cite{Cohen,LopezLCSS21,DixonACC21,CohenACC22,CohenACC23,LopezACC23,PanagouECC21,PanagouArXiV22} is that directly extending classical Lyapunov-based techniques to a barrier function setting can lead to overly conservative controllers, and that such conservatism can be reduced by taking a \emph{robust} adaptive control approach.
+Here, one assumes known bounds on the system parameters, designs a robust controller enforcing safety for all possible realizations of the parameters, and then reduces the robustness of this controller as the uncertainty in the parameter estimates shrinks.